For half a century, Lloyd Weinreb has improved our minds

 The law school will also feel the loss of Lloyd’s contributions as an institutional citizen.
 Combining good taste with frugality, Lloyd picked out much of the artwork that adorns Areeda Hall and the law school tunnels.
 For many years, he has uncomplainingly chaired the Administrative Board, the school’s principal disciplinary body.
 (I’m sure no one has ever called or written him to express gratitude for being subjected to “dismission,” which is somehow a lesser sanction than “expulsion,” though that elusive difference sometimes has provoked hours of testy debate among faculty colleagues.)
 Earlier, he served a long stint on the Appointments Committee.

 For Lloyd, however, I am delighted to project that life in retirement—apart from his absence from the classroom, of course—will remain largely unchanged.
 He will still arrive at his office earlier than nearly anyone else to study Greek, write fiction, and attend to correspondence.
 He will dispense advice to me and the other faculty members who regularly seek it.
 He will go to the gym every afternoon.
 He will keep up attendance at the theater and the opera.
-And he will maintain a travel agenda that includes a trip along China’s Silk Road, scheduled for the fall.
+And he will maintain a travel agenda that includes a trip along China’s Silk Road, scheduled for this spring.

 As always, Lloyd’s marvelous wife, Ruth—herself a scholar of French literature and a retired professor—will grace his home life with warmth, hospitality and vibrant conversation.
 Lloyd will spend more time with his children and beloved grandchildren.
 He will enjoy frolics with a just-acquired Labrador Retriever puppy.

 Who knows?
 Lloyd may even have time to learn the difference between the World Series and the Super Bowl—though I suspect he will always look askance at my comparison of his last semester of teaching with a walk-off home run.